dustymugs/pgplus/README.md

-## This repo is a fork of: https://gitlab.koehn.com/docker/postgres-wal-g
+## This repo started as a fork of [koehn's postgres-wal-g docker image](https://gitlab.koehn.com/docker/postgres-wal-g)

 # PGPlus